FLMNH/SpecifyStorageTreeBarcodeUpdateTool/README.md

 has preparation modify permission within the collection.
 Each scan updates the TimestampModified and ModifiedByAgentID for the preparation along with the storageID, so who/when is preserved at the record level.

 Shelf labels are the storage.storageID prefixed with "SHELF" and preparation labels are preparation.PreparationID.
+The application is barcode symbology agnostic as the decoding is done in the scanner and passed to the application as keyboard input.
+Thusly, the application may be used with your preferred symbology so long as the data encoded is as described above.

-We use the Libre Barcode 39 Text font from https://fonts.google.com/specimen/Libre+Barcode+39+Text for label generation.
+For rapid proof of concept testing you may use the Libre Barcode 39 Text font from https://fonts.google.com/specimen/Libre+Barcode+39+Text for label generation.
 Code 39 uses asterisks as start stop delimiters, which makes for easy generation.
 Code 39 is nearly ubiquitous with scanners which keeps things simple.

 <img width="538" alt="LoginScreen" src="https://user-images.githubusercontent.com/81316350/146015801-38997559-b00b-404a-82b5-398cf790a6ea.png">